 Solar activity affects the Earth in many ways, some which we are still coming to understand.

 - Weather on Earth can also be affected.
-Recently, NOAA scientists finally concluded that four factors determined global temperatures: carbon dioxide levels, volcanic eruptions, Pacific El Niño pattern, and the Sun's activity.
+According to Bob Berman , astronomer for The Old Farmer's Almanac: Recently, NOAA scientists concluded that four factors determined global temperatures: carbon dioxide levels, volcanic eruptions, Pacific El Niño pattern, and the Sun's activity.

-There is also historical evidence that long-term periods of global cold, rainfall, drought, and other weather shifts relate to solar cycle activity:
+- Global climate change including long-term periods of global cold, rainfall, drought, and other weather shifts may also be influenced by solar cycle activity, based on historical evidence:

 Yearly-averaged sunspot numbers from 1610 to 2008.
 Researchers believe upcoming Solar Cycle 24 will be similar to the cycle that peaked in 1928, marked by a red arrow.
 Credit: NASA/MSFC

-Most solar science experts believe that both Cycle 24 and the following cycle (25) may be relatively quiet-to-average, leading to a cooling pattern over the next few decades.
-If this cooling phase on Earth is offset by any warming caused by increasing greenhouse gases, they also raise the question of whether an eventual warming cycle could lead to more rapid warming on Earth than expected.
+- Quiet-to-average cycles mean a cooling pattern over the next few decades.
+Temperatures have been colder than it would have been otherwise.
+Sunspots are similar to a bathtub of lukewarm water; if you trickle in cold or hot water, it may take a while to notice the difference.
+If this cooling phase on Earth, however, is offset by any warming caused by increasing greenhouse gases, they also raise the question of whether an eventual warming cycle could lead to more rapid warming on Earth than expected.